 - Customizable proposals: Create detailed proposals with estimates, project timelines, and deliverables.
 FreshBooks makes it easy for users to create proposals in just a few clicks.
 This feature also works well with its project accounting functionality.

-- Time tracking: Track time per project or task and immediately include time to the client billing.
+- Time tracking: Track time per project or task and immediately include time in the client billing.
 This is great for those with clients billing by the hour.

 - Freelancers managing billable hours: Track the time spent on tasks for each client and turn those hours into invoices with ease.